yaq007/Autofocus-Layer/README.md

 ```
 For the models like "Basic", you may only need one gpu to run the experiments.
 For the models like "AFN6", you may need to increase the number of GPUs to be 2 or 3.
 This depends on the GPU memory that you are using.
 Please check all the input arguments via ```python train.py -h```.

-When you use the training code for your own data, please make sure that you have already done the data pre-processing and changed the data path correspondingly.

 ## Evaluation
 You can evaluate a series of models saved after different epochs for one network on the validation set.
 ```bash